-During the week prior to the calibration, make sure there is power to the unit and provisions if necessary for power for the water draw unit.
-Provisions have been made for 2" threaded connections available at the inlet and outlet of the prover, and that the prover interior is completely clean and a seal check has been performed.
+During the week prior to the calibration, make sure there is power to the unit and provisions if necessary for power for the water draw unit and the prover interior is completely clean and a seal check has been performed.

 Completely cleaning the prover interior will greatly reduce the amount of time required to perform the calibration.
-Meter Engineers recommends using Petro Gone $^{\text{\tiny M}}$ to clean the prover.
+Meter Engineers recommends using Petro GoneTM to clean the prover.
 Contact Meter Engineers for more information about Petro Gone.